tmpsantos/mbutil/README.md

                             zoom/--max-zoom or --zoom since it would remove all tiles from the database otherwise.
         --poolsize=POOLSIZE
-                            Pool size for processing tiles with --process.
+                            Pool size for processing tiles with --process/--merge.
                             Default is to use a pool size equal to the number of cpus/cores.
         --vacuum            VACUUM the mbtiles database after
                             --import/--merge/--process/--compact.
         --analyze           ANALYZE the mbtiles database after